SEA FISHING SPOTS SOUTH COAST

 Mackerel can be caught off of Hopes Nose, although it gets very busy in the summer!

-Another good spot is Princess Pier for mackerel and bass, with the occassional squid also having been caught.
+Another good spot is Princess Pier for mackerel and bass, with the occasional squid also having been caught.

 If you're prepared for the climb back up, visiting Ansteys Cove can offer good bass and mackerel spinning!